Tomoki Takamine

-Tomoki Takamine (高嶺 朋樹, Takamine Tomoki) is a Japanese footballer who plays as a defensive midfielder for Hokkaido Consadole Sapporo.
+Tomoki Takamine (高嶺 朋樹, Takamine Tomoki) is a Japanese footballer who plays as a defensive midfielder for club Nagoya Grampus.

 Club career

 Takamine was born in Sapporo but lived in Kutchan during kindergarten and in Abashiri from first to second grade.
 From fourth grade, he spent nine years in the Hokkaido Consadole Sapporo academy but was unable to earn promotion to the first team, leading him to enroll at Tsukuba University.
 One of his university teammates was Kaoru Mitoma.

 In March 2019, it was announced that he would join Hokkaido Consadole Sapporo from the 2020 season.
 That same month, he was approved as a Special Designated Player.
 On April 10 of the same year, he made his official debut as a substitute in the third round of the 2019 J.League Cup group stage against Shonan Bellmare.

 In 2020, he officially joined Hokkaido Consadole Sapporo.
 In his first season, after Akito Fukumori suffered an injury, he filled in as a left center-back and later featured primarily as a defensive midfielder, playing in 30 matches.

 On October 2, 2021, in J1 League Matchday 31 against Gamba Osaka, he scored his first professional goal with a powerful long-range shot.
 This goal was selected as the "Meiji Yasuda J1 League Goal of the Month" for October 2021.

 On November 19, 2022, it was announced that Takamine would be transferring permanently to Kashiwa Reysol.

 On 30 July 2024, Takamine signed a three-year contract with Kortrijk in Belgium.

 On 5 January 2025, Takamine returned to J2 League club Hokkaido Consadole Sapporo on a permanent transfer.

+On 18 June 2026, Takamine moved to Nagoya Grampus on a permanent transfer after spending the previous 6 months at the club on loan.